One

 Whilst it is not possible to draw further conclusions at this time, it seems extremely likely that we may see (at least in part) the introduction of controlled resident parking in the following months.

-This has historically led to a significant split in residents who are desperate for, and who are strongly against, controlled parking within their area.
+This has historically led to a significant split in residents who are desperate for, and who are firmly against, controlled parking within their area.

 We feel that this would be a fair solution to a democratic process.
 However, it would also likely mean further displacement of non-resident parking into areas of Hollingdean (and surrounding) where parking remained uncontrolled.